What is a single member LLC?

 Report all business income on IRS Form 1120S.

 An S corporation is a pass-through entity; you’ll pay your personal tax rate on all business income.

 Why bother filing as an S corporation?
 When you elect to file as an S corp, the IRS doesn’t treat you as a self-employed individual.
 So you don’t need to file self-employment tax like you normally would when filing as a sole prop.

 How to pay yourself as a single member LLC

-That means cutting yourself a check and recording it on the books as an owner’s draw.
+Single member LLC owners need to cut a check and record it on the books as an owner’s draw.
 You don’t need to apply payroll taxes to this draw, as you aren’t an employee.
 But if you plan on filing taxes as a sole proprietorship, you’ll need to pay self-employment tax to the IRS.